Destinations, North Carolina, Travel, USA

 All meals at BB’s should end with a just-made shake (pictured: Birthday Cake Shake)

 For a quick bite on a budget for the whole family, head to BB’s Crispy Chicken.
-This personality-filled spot in the UHill Shopping Center offers a delicious crispy sandwich you can feel good about ordering.
+This personality-filled spot in the UHill Shopping Center [edit: the restaurant is now located in nearby Cary] offers a delicious crispy sandwich you can feel good about ordering.
 The restaurant’s fried chicken recipe is made from high-quality ingredients and took two years to perfect, and the result is a crispy shell that shatters delightfully with each bite.
 Try it with one of the restaurant’s thirteen (!) sauce options, and wash it down with a made-to-order milkshake.

 Lula and Sadie’s